-Targeted therapy is a treatment that attacks the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
 For CML, targeted therapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist.

 Recent studies show that not all cancers have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors involved in your leukemia.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments .

 For CML, the target is the unique protein called the BCR-ABL tyrosine kinase enzyme.
 There are five drugs currently used to target tyrosine kinase enzymes for CML, called tyrosine kinase inhibitors or TKIs: imatinib (Gleevec), dasatinib (Sprycel), nilotinib (Tasigna), bosutinib (Bosulif), and ponatinib (Iclusig).
 All five drugs can stop the BCR-ABL enzyme from working, which causes the CML cells to die quickly.
 These drugs are described in more detail below.

 It is important to note that men and women taking TKIs should avoid fathering a child or becoming pregnant while taking the drugs because of risk to the developing child.
 To find the best treatment, patients should talk with their doctors about the risks and benefits of these drugs, including the possible side effects and how they can be managed.
 If a patient experiences too many side effects, another TKI can be used instead.